seed-rs/seed/README.md

 Note that you can create any of the above items inside an element macro, or create it separately, and pass it in.

-Temporary trap: Trailing commas are not allowed in element-creation macros, and trailing semicolons are not allowed in attrs and style macros.
-They'll trigger a compiler error.
-This will be fixed in the future.

 Values passed to `attrs`, and `style` macros can be owned `Strings`, `&str`s, or when applicable, numerical and boolean values.
 Eg: `input![ attrs!{"disabled" => false]` and `input![ attrs!{"disabled" => "false"]` are equivalent.
 If a numerical value is used in a `Style`, 'px' will be automatically appended.